No rocket science: Space and satellite business in Thailand

 Bidding process: The law firm advises, assists, and represents international bidders in the public hearing, the auction or the beauty contest to obtain one of the license packages from the NBTC.

-SpaceX, mu space, blue origin, Thaicom, SES, Astranis, Audacy Space, New Skies Satellites, Infostellar, Isotropic Systems, OneWeb, Speedcast, Made in Space, New Shepard rocket, black knight satellite, rocket man, satellite internet broadband, space tech startup, space-air-ground smart solutions provider, software-defined satellite (SDS), LEO Low Earth Orbit satellite business, Space Affairs Act
+Elon Musk, SpaceX, StarLink, mu space, blue origin, Thaicom, SES, Astranis, Audacy Space, Innovative Solutions in Space, New Skies Satellites, Infostellar, Isotropic Systems, OneWeb, Speedcast, Made in Space, New Shepard rocket, RTAF’s Space Operation Centre (Spoc), China Aerospace Science & Industry Corp, black knight satellite, rocket man, satellite internet broadband, space tech startup, space-air-ground smart solutions provider, software-defined satellite (SDS), LEO Low Earth Orbit satellite business, Space Affairs Act